jaclu/tmux-menus/docs/CustomMenus.md

-# Custom menus
+# Custom Menus

+## Overview

+This addition streamlines the integration of custom menus into the tmux-menu hierarchy.
+Simply place your custom menu scripts in the `custom_items/` directory (it needs to be created in the plugin top folder), and they will be automatically linked to the Main menu.

+If custom menus are detected, the plugin generates an index of these menus and adds a "Custom items" entry at the top of the Main menu.

+---

 ## How It Works

-This plugin automatically handles custom menus placed in the `custom_items/` directory, and links to them from the Main menu.

-If custom menus are found, an index listing them will be created, and an extra item will be added at the top of the Main menu

-### **Monitoring Changes**
+### **Detecting Changes**

-When files in `custom_items/` change, on next tmux startup the plugin will process all files found.
+The plugin monitors the `custom_items/` directory.
+When files in this directory are added or updated, the following actions occur the next time tmux starts:

-- It creates or updates an index, listing all valid custom menus.
+1. **Item Creation or Update**: An index is created or updated to list all valid custom menus.
+2. **Item Removal**: The removed Custom item will no longer be listed.
-- If no valid items are found, this index is removed, and the link to Custom items in the Main menu is removed.
+   If no valid custom menus are found, the index is removed, and the "Custom items" link in the Main menu disappears.
-- Each Custom menu will be labeled with its menu name and have the shortcut defined in `menu_key`
+3. **Menu Labels**: Each custom menu is listed in the index using:
+   - **menu_name**: The menu's display name.
+   - **menu_key**: The shortcut key for quick access.

-To manually trigger a reprocessing of the custom menus, run the plugin init script `menus.tmux`
+To manually reprocess the `custom_items/` directory, run the plugin initialization
+script: `menus.tmux`

+---

 ### **Main Menu Integration**

-If `_index.sh` exists, it’s automatically linked in the Main Menu as "Custom items"
+If a Custom menus index file is generated, the "Custom items" entry will appear automatically in the Main menu, linking to your custom menus.

 ![Image](https://github.com/user-attachments/assets/7a7b272f-b05e-421b-8447-89fa00c9d2c0)

-### **Custom Menu Requirements**

-Custom menu scripts must indicate what shortcut should be used to access this menu from the Custom items index.
+If nolonger any Custom menus are present, this top item will be removed from the Main menu

+---

+## Requirements for Custom Menus

+Each custom menu script must define the following variables:

-- **menu_key**: A shortcut for quick access to the menu.<br>
+- **menu_key**: A unique shortcut key for quick access.<br>
   Example: `menu_key="C"`

-- **menu_name**: The label for this menu in the index.<br>
+- **menu_name**: A user-friendly label displayed in the Custom items index.<br>
-  Example: `menu_name="A very special menu"`
+  Example: `menu_name="My Special Menu"`.
+This will also be used as the label for the menu when displayed.

-If either is missing or invalid, a notification will be displayed next time the Custom pages are processed, and that custom menu will be ignored until it is fixed.
+If either variable is missing or invalid, the menu will be ignored during the indexing process.
+A notification will appear the next time menus are processed, prompting you to fix the script.

-There is a template that can be used when creating custom menus. copy `templates/custom_item_template.sh` into `custom_items/` with a suitable name
+To get started, copy the provided template from `templates/custom_item_template.sh` into `custom_items/` and rename it appropriately.

+---

+## Customization Tips

+- **Submenus**: To exclude certain scripts (e.g., submenu scripts) from being listed in the index, place them in a subdirectory of `custom_items/`.
+Changes to these scripts will still trigger re-indexing but won't appear in the main Custom items index.

+---

 ## Summary

-This approach ensures your custom menus are always recognized and properly linked to the Main Menu, keeping everything neat and user-friendly.
+This plugin ensures your custom menus are recognized, properly linked, and easy to access via the Main menu.
+By following the simple guidelines for menu scripts, you can create a clean, organized tmux experience tailored to your needs.

-In case some Custom menus should not be listed in the Custom menu index, such as listing sub-options for one of the main Custom menus, put them in a subfolder off `custom_items/`.
-This way any changes in them will trigger a re-indexing of the Custom menus index.